The work of the Section over the past year is described.

 The aim of the Section on Classification and Indexing is to act as a forum for users and producers of classification and subject indexing tools.
 Its terms of reference are to promote standardization and uniform application of classification and subject indexing tools by institutions generating or utilizing bibliographic records; to initiate and provide advice on research in the subject approach to information; and to disseminate research results through open meetings and publications.

 The Section continues to publish an annual Newsletter for Section members, for members of the Standing Committee, and for others interested in classification and indexing.
-The Newsletter provides a means of sharing information about differing national experience and helps foster an international perspective on classification and indexing.
+The Newsletter provides a means of sharing information about differing national experiences and helps foster an international perspective on classification and indexing and subject heading systems.

 Standing Committee Membership

-As a result of this year's election, the membership of the Standing Committee has been reduced to sixteen members but with representation from more countries.
+As a result of this year's election, the membership of the Standing Committee has been increased to twenty members, representing fifteen countries.
 Continuing members are